mestorlx/events-monitor/README.md

     ```terminal
     $kafka-console-consumer.sh --zookeeper zookeeper:2181 --from-beginning --topic contract-events
     ```
-You can now test kibana going to `localhost:5601` and create index pattern with `contract-events`
+You can now test kibana going to `localhost:5601`

 You will se no events.
 To test events use truffle console from `keeper-contracts` folder as follow